QWI2023/BOB-proto/README.md

 **Overview**

 QAPIShield is a Zero-Trust API Security framework designed to secure financial and healthcare APIs against insider threats, API misuse, and third-party risks.
-This prototype was developed for a hackathon and demonstrates real-time API request validation, hybrid anomaly detection, risk scoring, and self-healing.
+This prototype was developed for a hackathon and demonstrates real-time API request validation, hybrid anomaly detection, shadow API detection, risk scoring, and self-healing.

 The system enforces multi-layered security checks:
 - Post-Quantum Cryptography (Falcon-512) for signature verification.